stsmeal/tickets.lite.ui/README.md

-# cms.lite.ui
+# tickets.lite.ui
-CMS Lite UI using Angular CLI
+Tickets Lite UI using Angular CLI

 This is a simple multi-tenant ticketing & asset management system I made to learn Express, Inversify, Typescript and just Node in general.